Colin Thatcher: Political career

 After his father's death in 1971, Thatcher cultivated his own interest in politics.
 In 1975, he won the provincial riding of Thunder Creek as a Liberal, but he defected to the Progressive Conservatives two years later.
-Thatcher served from 1982 to 1983 as the Minister of Energy.
+Thatcher served from 1982 to 1983 as the Minister of Energy in the government of Premier Grant Devine.
 On January 17, 1983, Thatcher resigned his portfolio, citing family and financial reasons.

 Personal life

 Marriage and separation

-He met his future wife JoAnn Geiger at the University of Iowa.
-They married on August 12, 1962 and had three children, Greg, Regan and Stephanie.
+Thatcher met his future wife JoAnn Geiger at the University of Iowa.
+They married on August 12, 1962, and had three children, Greg, Regan and Stephanie.
 Thatcher admitted to infidelity during the course of the marriage and the couple separated in August 1979.
 They ended up fighting a long, hotly contested series of custody, access and matrimonial property battles.
 In 1980, they were divorced and Geiger was awarded custody of two of their three children, as well as $820,000 for her share of the marital property.
+In January 1981, she married a local businessman, Tony Wilson, and became known as JoAnn Wilson.

-On May 17, 1981, Geiger was shot and wounded while in the kitchen of her home.
-A bullet fired from a high‑powered rifle passed through a triple glaze glass window and struck her in the shoulder.
-As a result of the shooting, Geiger was hospitalized for about three weeks.
+On May 17, 1981, Wilson was shot and wounded while in the kitchen of her home.
+A bullet fired from a high-powered rifle passed through a triple-glazed glass window and struck her in the shoulder.
+As a result of the shooting, Wilson was hospitalized for about three weeks.
 No one was ever charged with the 1981 shooting.